yuexiaofeng/yuexiaofeng.github.io/_posts/2021-04-09-good-enough.md

 Machines are machines.
 At the end of day, however redundant we want to keep in the systems, we still have a finite amount of hardware resources.
 Sure, there’re automatically scalable services like [Azure Virtual Machines](https://azure.microsoft.com/en-ca/services/virtual-machines/) or AWS EC2, but what if 90% tenants are scaling up at the same time, or surges emerge due to traffic load balancing caused by temporary partial regional failures.
 Then we’d have outage declares, angry customers demanding heads must be rolling, and panicking on-call engineers who’d start worrying about mortgage payments. :(

 Numbers can be deceptive too.
-Here's a classic probability calculation.
+Here's a classic probability calculation:

 *If a service only has 90% reliability on a single instance on 1 server.
-What's the overall reliability if we deploy it on 2 servers?
-The math is, the chances of both servers are down is, `(1-90%) * (1-90%)` that equals to `1%`, so the chances of at least one server is responsive is, `1 - 1%` which is a whopping `99%`.
-If we further do the math, three servers would give you 99.9%.
-Ditto for four, five,... and more.
+What's the overall reliability if we deploy it to 2 servers?
+The math for the chances of both servers are down would be, `(1-90%) * (1-90%)` that equals to `1%`.
+So the chances of at least one server is responsive is, `1 - 1%` which is a whopping `99%`.
+We can further do the math by adding more, e.g. three servers would give you 99.9%.
+Ditto for four, five,... and beyond.
 Modern server farms usually have dozens to millions of nodes deployed!*

 In reality, there're far more stories to the high availability.
 And oftentimes, one bad launch may create a domino effect and errors will find the first chance to propagate when they can.